SHISLER671/WeddingWebsite/README.md

 - ✨ **Smooth Animations** - Elegant transitions and touch feedback
 - 📱 **Mobile-First** - Optimized for all devices and touch interactions
 - ♿ **Accessibility** - WCAG compliant for all guests
+- 🤖 **AI Chatbot** - Global availability on all pages (except home) with accurate, verified information
+- 📸 **Easy Photo Uploads** - Direct upload from gallery page, no QR code needed

 ## 🚀 Deployment Status